RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

          Callback<LoginEvent> complete = new Callback<LoginEvent>()
 ```

-Compile Waterfall and run it to generate a `config.yml` file.
-Then, make the following changes to the config:
+Now, we can compile Waterfall and execute it to generate a `config.yml` file.
+We need to make the following changes to the config:
 * online_mode: false
 * forge_support: true
 * servers: